Avanade/Beef/samples/My.Hr/README.md

 ## Conclusion

 The basis of the functional capabilities have been created for our fictitious solution.
-In the end, the developer should have a reasonable understanding of how to build a relatively complicated back-end (API and database) solution leveraging _Beef_.
+In the end, the developer should have a reasonable understanding of how to build a relatively complicated back-end (API and database) solution leveraging _Beef_ as the code-generator, and `CoreEx` as the extended runtime.

 The developer should have witnessed that reasonably complicated logic can be built using this _config_ to _code-gen_ to _custom_ approach.
 Where the _custom_ effort is for the most part focused on the key business value delivery; not the related boilerplate.
-Plus, with the testing framework, how complex end-to-end intra-domain integration tests can be created to appropriately validate the underlying logic - which can easily be integrated into the developer build-test-release lifecycle.
+Plus, with the [_UnitTestEx_](https://github.com/Avanade/UnitTestEx) testing framework, how complex end-to-end intra-domain integration tests can be created to appropriately validate the underlying logic - which can easily be integrated into the developer build-test-release lifecycle.

-It is acknowledged that there is a learning curve required for using _Beef_; and in time greater acceleration will be achieved as experience is gained.
-Please review the extended documentation and provide feedback, questions, defects, etc. via an [issue](https://github.com/Avanade/Beef/issues).
+It is acknowledged that there is a learning curve required for using _Beef_ et al; and in time greater acceleration will be achieved as experience is gained.
+Please review the extended documentation and provide feedback, questions, defects, etc. via an [issue](https://github.com/Avanade/Beef/issues) to any of the repos.

 Thanks and enjoy :-)